acmerobotics/road-runner/README.md

 ### Followers

 Finally, we're ready to select a follower.
 The role of the follower is to ensure the robot accurately tracks the trajectory/path with feedback.
-For mecanum, it's easy: there's only one follower, `MecanumPIDVAFollower`.
-For tank, there are a few more options:
+For mecanum and swerve, it's easy: there's only a PIDVA follower.
+However, for tank, there are a few more options:

 * `TankPIDVAFollower`: PID-based controller that minimizes displacement and cross track error.
 Suitable for most applications.